Best Research Proposal Writing

 When you pitch your proposal, nothing sells better than confidence.
 Take time to prepare and think of any questions your audience may ask.
-You may find it useful to practice with friends and ask for feedback how you can improve the delivery.
-Ask what they like, or dislike and if they have any questions.
+You may find it useful to practice with friends and ask for feedback on how you can improve the delivery.
+Ask what they like, or dislike, and if they have any questions.

 It is important to give a good impression as to why your work is important and the questions you will explore.
 Include a list of visual aids to encourage interest in your work.
 A few graphs to indicate a problem as well as an explanation of how you intend to solve it will work well to keep your audience engaged and follow your presentation.